-$^{^{}m 40}$ Mineral Products Association Long-term aggregates demand & supply scenarios 2016 -30
+40 Mineral Products Association Long-term aggregates demand & supply scenarios 2016 -30

-- 101. Future supply of sand and gravel from the sub-region is dependent on the availability of supply from the NYCC area, for geological reasons.
-In the absence of new reserves being brought forward, current reserves would become exhausted in the long term.
-This would have a substantial impact on supply into the adjacent NE Region and elsewhere in the Yorkshire and Humber Region.
-The recent adoption of the Minerals and Waste Joint Plan, which covers all of the sub area apart from the YDNPA, will provide more certainty over future supply options for sand and gravel. - 102.
+- which covers all of the sub area apart from the YDNPA, will provide more certainty over future supply options for sand and gravel. - 102.
 Supply constraints outside the NY sub-region, and the probable lack of opportunity for development of significant alternative sand and gravel resources within the sub-region but outside the NYCC area, are likely to result in the strategic significance of NYCC's resources of concreting sand and gravel being maintained or increased over time41. - 103.
 Maintenance of supply in both northwards and southwards distribution areas, and for building sand, will be important in helping to maintain an appropriate overall balance of supply of sand and gravel.
-In the absence of more specific information it is considered that the total sand and gravel requirement should be sub-divided across the northwards and southwards distribution areas and for building sand in accordance with their current approximate share of the total (i.e. 45% Northwards distribution area, 50% Southwards distribution area and 5% Building Sand). - 104.
+In the absence of more specific information it is considered that the total sand and gravel requirement should be sub-divided across the northwards and southwards distribution areas and for building sand in accordance with their current approximate share of the total (i.e. 27% Northwards distribution area, 70% Southwards distribution area and 3% Building Sand). - 104.
 The outcome of a number of current planning applications for sand and gravel working in NYCC will be important in determining the future scale of any additional provision that may be required over the period to 2030.
 Maintenance of supply will also be influenced by the continued availability of reserves at a number of sites subject to temporary permissions and where the current expiry date is likely to pre-date exhaustion of current permitted reserves.
 As with crushed rock sand, albeit to a lesser extent, reserves and production of sand and gravel is spread across a number of sites and operators, providing some flexibility to match changes in demand with corresponding levels of supply. - 105.
 The extent of any trend to substitute (or partially substitute) crushed rock for sand and gravel for certain key end uses such as ready-mix concrete may also have an impact on supply and requirements in future (see discussion earlier in this LAA).
 It is unlikely that any reserves in dormant sites would have a significant direct impact on the overall sand and gravel supply position.
 There is less pressure on reserves of building sand but some additional resources are likely to be needed to maintain supply in the mid to longer term.